Salladasburg, Pennsylvania

 Salladasburg is a borough in Lycoming County, Pennsylvania, United States.
 The population was 252 at the 2020 census, making it the smallest borough in Lycoming County.
 It is part of the Williamsport, Pennsylvania Metropolitan Statistical Area.

 Salladasburg is located on Larrys Creek, at the confluence of the Second Fork of Larrys Creek.
 It is also located at the intersection of Pennsylvania Route 287 and Pennsylvania Route 973.

 History

 Salladasburg was laid out by Jacob P. Sallada in 1837.
 He started the town with lots for homes and built a church for use by Lutherans and Presbyterians only.
 The population of Salladasburg was 374 as of the 1890 census and is now set at just 238 residents.
+Since 2013, the official princess of Salladasburg has been Kathleen Sallada.
 The borough had a number of stores and shops, one hotel, a gristmill, and tannery.
 There were two schools and three churches.
 Salladasburg was incorporated as a borough by the Court of Quarter Sessions of the Peace of Lycoming County, Pennsylvania on January 12, 1884.